 Things to Know Before Moving to Alabama

-Before you make the move to Alabama, you’ll want to know the basics.
+Before moving to Alabama, you’ll want to know the basics.
 Things such as climate and geography are important to keep in mind as you begin to plan your move.

 - Summer can reach a high of 90 degrees, with lows typically around 72